 - Connect with the other attendees.
 Chances are you’ll meet high performing peers with strengths in places you’re not as strong.
 You could meet your next business partner, or at the very least, someone you can keep in touch with to bounce ideas off of later and keep each other accountable.

 Finally, the most important element of any executive retreat is what happens when it’s over.
-The right retreat for you is one that facilitates sharing candid, intimate, and honest experiences with your peers, resulting in new ideas and new ways of thinking that wouldn’t have happened if you stayed home.
+The right retreat for you is one that facilitates sharing candid, intimate, and honest experiences with your peers.
+This results in new ideas and new ways of thinking that wouldn’t have happened if you stayed home.

 Using these principles, Anderson Business Advisors held the first annual Executive Retreat for Real Estate Investors in Maui last year.
 This exclusive retreat was designed to bring a perfect balance of education, professional advice, networking, and rejuvenation.